 Many times I see preconceived notions, past self-experiences, “we tried that before and it didn’t work” and “I don’t agree so it’s wrong” attitudes derail great conversations, resulting in missed opportunities for the organisation and a reduction in the likelihood of those directors bringing ideas and perspectives to the board in the future.

 Every time you show up for a meeting bring along an open mind to hearing different perspectives and ideas.
 If you’re someone who needs to build open-mindedness, this Forbes article gives you five simple steps to follow.

 5. Getting into the weeds / operational side of the business

-However, this level is not where a board should be spending most of its time; that’s for the CEO (or equivalent) and for the senior managers to worry about.
+However, this level is not where a board should be spending much of its time; that’s for the CEO (or equivalent) and for the senior managers to worry about.